kewljuice/be.ctrl.unomi/README.md

 ### Update individual contact

-Updates a specific contact with fields from CiviCRM to Unomi via event.
+This api call updates a specific contact with fields from CiviCRM to Unomi via *event*.

 ```
 $event = civicrm_api3('Unomi', 'createevent', [